okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-system-log-events/index.md

 This event type is sent once per rate limiting period when a request is rejected for exceeding a rate limit.
 For example, if the rate limit that was exceeded has a reset period of one minute, then one event of this type is emitted during that period for the applicable scope.

 * `system.operation.rate_limit.warning`<br>
-This event type is sent once per rate limiting period as a warning that some significant portion of your rate limit has already been used within a period.
-For example, you receive a warning that you have reached 60% of your daily limit for event delivery.
+This event type may be sent once per rate limiting period as a warning that some significant portion of your rate limit has already been used within a period.
+For example, you may receive a warning that you have reached 60% of your rate limit for an endpoint within a rate limiting period.

 * `system.operation.rate_limit.notification`<br>
 This event type can provide additional information about rate limiting decisions.
 For example, a violation event would have been emitted if you had a different configuration.